 For these reasons, both the World Health Organization (WHO) and the American Academy of Pediatrics (APP) now recommends that breastfeeding mothers follow a baby-initiated infant feeding schedule.

 Formula and the infant feeding schedule

-Meanwhile, we do know that formula-fed infants adjust their appetites in response to the caloric concentration of their formula (see bottom).
-Given this fact, it seems prudent for parents of formula-fed babies to begin with a demand-style infant feeding schedule, and then consult with their pediatricians about their babies' weight gain over time.
+Given this, and the apparent benefits of feeding babies on cue (see below), it seems prudent for parents of formula-fed babies to begin by feeding on demand, and then consult with their pediatricians about their babies' weight gain over time.